Cailler: Location

 Cailler is located in the canton of Fribourg, in the Alpine foothills of the Gruyères region, which is the cradle of Gruyère and reputed for its fine milk production.
 Its chocolates are produced at Maison Cailler.
 The factory complex is located north of Broc, on the Jogne river, near its mouth in the Lake of Gruyère.
 The complex has a dedicated railway station, Broc-Fabrique, which is connected to Bulle via the Bulle–Broc railway line, an originally narrow-gauge line later converted to a standard gauge in 2023.

 Tourism

 Maison Cailler educates visitors on the history of the brand, ingredient sourcing, and the artistry of chocolate-making — visitors are allowed to try chocolates in the tasting room at the end of tours.
-The factory is open seven days a week and accommodates visits in twelve languages.
+The factory is open seven days a week and accommodates visits in 12 languages.
 Activities beyond the museum include: chocolate workshops, an escape game and an outdoor playground.

-The "Chocolate Train", operated by the Montreux Oberland Bernois Railway, connects Montreux to the factory.
+The "Chocolate Train", operated by the Montreux–Lenk im Simmental line, connects Montreux to the factory.

 An additional theme park dedicated to chocolate is planned for 2025.

 Products

+Cailler produces a wide range of 100g and 200g chocolate tablets, essentially milk but also dark and white.
+It also produces individual chocolate bars, notably the Branche.
+Cailler also produces praline boxes, the oldest being Ambassador (since 1890) and Fémina (1902).
+Several Cailler products, especially the Branche, are imitated by other producers, for instance by the other Swiss brand Frey.

+Below are listed the most notable Cailler-branded products: